keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [Once combustion happens all that's left is soot.
 Carbon broken down into its particlised, elemental form.
 Combustion is an entropy driven process, breaking down organic order and connection into pure, discretised, disordered separation.
 The raw material vanishes on a human scale.
 Disorder that can never return to order, breaking the cycle]

+[Once the energetic release of the C-C bond was harnessed, everything became and entropic pull towards moral degeneracy.
+The chemical companies started aligning not with human values but with the greatest power and profit from wielding this power.
+The C-C chains formed from forcing out the water and oxygen content from decaying life, pressure changed into pure inorganic fuel by the Gravity and deep time]

 > It’s been a prevalent notion.
 Fallen sparks.
 **Fragments of vessels broken at the Creation**.
 And someday, somehow, before the end, a gathering back to home.
 A